 Cardholders get a Personal Concierge to call for any non-emergency help they might need, like making reservations at restaurants or finding travel information.
 This may not be terribly useful for you, but it’s interesting to find this benefit on a no-annual-fee card like this.
 Usually it only comes at a price.

 There’s also the Price Rewind service, which is like the Price Protection you may get with the Cash Rewards.
 But unlike with the BofA card, Citi’s Price Rewind will actually search the internet for you, looking for the items you bought for a lower price.
-If it finds a lower price it will send you an alert so you can take advantage of it.
+If it finds a lower price it will send you an alert so you can take advantage of it (up to $200 in reimbursement per item, up to $1,000 per year).
 You must register purchases for this service, it won’t just happen automatically, but it’s a step up from the Price Protection you get with other cards.

-You can also check your FICO 8 Credit Score for free whenever you’d like, just like the Cash Rewards card.
+You can also check your FICO Bankcard Score 8 credit score for free whenever you’d like, just like the Cash Rewards card.
 Citi will use your Equifax credit report, however, rather than your TransUnion like BofA.

 Costs & Fees